-HISTORY- Asha Family Services, Inc. (Asha), is a domestic and sexual violence prevention organization specializing in African American culturally specific services, located in the central city of Milwaukee, WI.
+HISTORY- The Asha Project is the rebirth of Asha Family Services, Inc. (Asha).
+Asha is a domestic and sex trafficking prevention organization specializing in African American culturally specific services, located in the central city of Milwaukee, WI.
 Asha was founded in 1989 and developed by it's Chief Executive Officer, Antonia A. Drew Vann.

 HISTORY OF SERVICES: Asha began providing its initial services as follows: